Introduction

 Licensees providing services to retail clients face several additional mandatory expenses:

-- Higher training standards and increased supervision requirements for representatives, ensuring staff maintain appropriate qualifications and competency
+- Higher training standards and increased supervision requirements for representatives, as these are key to demonstrating organisational competence

 - Professional indemnity insurance coverage to protect against potential claims and meet regulatory requirements